girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 4.1 Architecture

-The system follows a simple three-layer setup: CLI menus for interaction, manager classes for business rules, and DAO classes for MySQL access.
-Clear boundaries make it easy to swap the CLI for a GUI or API later without rewriting data code.
-Configuration is externalised in a properties file to change database hosts or credentials without recompiling.
+The system adopts a simple three-layer structure that fits a console-only environment.
+At the top, CLI menus capture user choices and present concise prompts; in the middle, manager classes enforce business rules such as ensuring prices are positive and orders contain at least one item; at the base, DAO classes handle direct interactions with MySQL.
+This separation keeps the code readable and ensures that changes to database queries do not affect user-facing menus.
+It also means that if a different interface is ever added, the underlying logic remains intact.

+Each layer communicates through clearly defined method calls rather than shared global state.
+This choice reduces coupling and makes it straightforward to trace a request from the menu selection down to the SQL execution.
+Because the system runs on shared café laptops, the architecture avoids background daemons or auxiliary services that would complicate deployment.
+All configuration—such as database host, port, and credentials—is externalised in a single properties file, allowing the application to be re-pointed to another MySQL instance without recompilation.

+The architecture explicitly omits additional tiers like message queues, caching servers, or web front-ends because the target usage does not warrant them.
+By constraining the design to three layers, the project maintains a balance between structure and simplicity, enabling students and café staff to understand and troubleshoot the flow without specialised tooling.

 ### 4.2 Data and Interaction Design

-The schema links customers, products, orders, and order lines with foreign keys.
-Basic indexes on customer, product, and order date speed up lookups.
-Typical flows move from menu → manager → DAO → SQL, then return a clear success or error message to the user.
-Soft validation rules (e.g., phone length, price > 0) run before hitting the database to keep constraints simple.
+The relational schema connects four core entities: customers, products, orders, and order line items.
+Foreign keys enforce that every order line references a valid product and that every order can be tied to an optional customer.
+Indexes on customer identifiers, product identifiers, and order dates are chosen to accelerate common lookups, such as listing recent orders or checking whether a customer already exists before inserting a duplicate.

+User interactions follow a predictable path: a menu choice triggers a manager method, the manager validates the input, and the DAO executes the SQL.
+On success, a concise confirmation is shown; on failure, the user sees a brief message while the log records technical details.
+Validation rules—such as ensuring phone numbers meet a basic length threshold and prices are greater than zero—run before database calls to prevent unnecessary transactions and to keep constraints easy to understand.

+Because the system is CLI-only, navigation remains linear.
+Menus are arranged so that staff can complete tasks in minimal steps, and lists are kept short with simple pagination when product counts grow.
+This interaction design reflects the constraint of operating without a GUI while still providing clear feedback loops for each action.

 ### 4.3 Security and Growth Hooks

-Credentials live outside source control, and prepared statements reduce SQL injection risk.
-Backups and simple roles protect data.
-Error logs avoid printing credentials or raw SQL to the console.
-Future growth can add pooling or caching if traffic rises, but the current design keeps things lean for a single café and favours debuggability over premature optimisation.
+Security measures focus on what is practical for a single-location CLI deployment.
+Database credentials are stored outside source control so they can be rotated without code changes.
+All SQL uses prepared statements to guard against injection in user inputs such as names or phone numbers.
+Error logs intentionally avoid printing credentials or raw SQL, reducing the risk of accidental exposure on shared machines.

+Data protection relies on straightforward practices: periodic MySQL dumps for backups, simple database roles with only the permissions needed by the application, and clear operator instructions for restore procedures.
+Because there is no web surface, the threat model is limited to local misuse or misconfiguration, so controls emphasise principle of least privilege and recoverability rather than perimeter defences.

+Potential growth areas are documented but not enabled by default.
+If order volume rises, connection pooling could be added to reuse database connections, and basic caching could reduce repeated product lookups.
+These remain optional to keep the current deployment lean and debuggable, aligning with the constraint of a small café without dedicated infrastructure.

 ---